daisuke-t-jp/strgen/README.md

 #### Body

 The `id` string will be the key to reference on iOS / Android.
-Please add character strings for each language.
+Enter the localized string for each language.

-The key value can be empty.
+You can leave the localized string blank.
-(No key is generated in that language)
+In that case, no localized strings are generated for that language.

 ### YAML format